antrax2013/AntMessageBox/README.md

 =============
 - Click event of ok button fired on keypress event of return key
 - Add 2 vars to store parameters of callback functions of AlertDialogBox and ConfirmDialogBox
-- Now you can use directly element of DOM into every AntMessageBoxes
+- Now you can use directly elements of DOM into AntMessageBoxes